On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

-Using cofibrant approximations and the functor $\phig$ one can get a slightly better result.
-Start with $X\in\gspectra{H}$ and let $X_{c}\to X$ be a cofibrant approximation.
+Thinking in terms of left derived functors one can get a slightly better result.
+As long as $X$ has the property that the map $(\lder\norm_{H}^{G})X\to \norm_{H}^{G}X$ is a weak equivalence, there will be a weak equivalence between $\phih X$ and $\phig\norm_{H}^{G}X$.
+Since it plays an important role in our work, we spell it out.
+Start with $X\in\ugspectra{H}$ and let $X_{c}\to X$ be a cofibrant approximation.
 Now consider the diagram

 The left vertical arrows are weak equivalences since the geometric fixed point functor preserves weak equivalences.
 The weak equivalences in the top row are given by Propositions~\ref{thm:14}, \ref{thm:195}, and~\ref{thm:101}.
-This gives for any $X$ a functorial diagram mapping something weakly equivalent to $\phih X$ to $\phig\norm_{H}^{G}X$.
-It also gives
+Since $\phig$ is homotopical we have

-\begin{prop} Suppose that $X\in\gspectra{H}$ has the property that for some (hence any) cofibrant approximation $X_{c}\to X$ the map
+\begin{prop} Suppose that $X\in\ugspectra{H}$ has the property that for some (hence any) cofibrant approximation $X_{c}\to X$ the map

 is a weak equivalence.
 Then the functorial relationship between $\phih X$ and $\phig\norm_{H}^{G}X$ given by~\eqref{eq:66} is a weak equivalence. \end{prop}